 UNITED STATES DEPARTMENT OF COMMERCE National Oceanic and Atmospheric Administration

 OFFICE OF OCEANIC AND ATMOSPHERIC RESEARCH

 National Severe Storms Laboratory 120 David L. Boren Blvd.
 Norman, OK 73072

-May 4, 2021
+October 4, 2021

 Hello Emergency Managers:

 We are seeking Emergency Managers to help us test two new tools that have potential to help NWS forecasters provide better decision support.
-If you are interested, please consider applying to participate in the 2021 Brief Vulnerability Overview Tool Tabletop Exercise in the Hazardous Weather Testbed (HWT).
+If you are interested, please consider applying to participate in additional weeks of the 2021 Brief Vulnerability Overview Tool Tabletop Exercise in the Hazardous Weather Testbed (HWT).
 The testbed is a joint project of the NOAA National Weather Service and the NOAA National Severe Storms Laboratory to help foster collaboration between research and operations to test and evaluate emerging technologies and science.
 A summary of our project is on the second page of this letter.

-Our project will take place during the weeks of July 12-16 and July 26-30 and will be conducted remotely.
-Understanding that emergency managers have been quite busy, we humbly ask for at least two half days in addition to Monday and Friday mornings.
+Our project will take place during the week of December 6-10, January 10-14, February 28-March 4, and March 7-11 and will be conducted remotely.
 We would be grateful to anyone who can commit to one full week.
 Details about the research participation will be provided to those who are selected.

 If you'd like to apply, please fill out our online form:

+https://docs.google.com/forms/d/e/1FAIpQLScYEL4bAqXv7vp3SvNwWbMR-cm-M1Yq4lUT17bw0aUYHEZd-g/viewform?usp=sf_link

-https://docs.google.com/forms/d/e/ $\frac{1FAIpQLSe5hjgq6aFFSvIKEpGDcYUWstMiciLqpd7eOD4QtNDE7qRnhw/viewform?}{usp=sf\ link}$ Please fill out the form by Tuesday, June 15, as candidates will be selected shortly thereafter.
+Please fill out the form by Monday, November 1, as candidates will be selected shortly thereafter.
 We are seeking Emergency Managers interested in working through simulated severe weather cases and actively engaging with researchers and forecasters.
 If selected, you will also contribute to group discussions and complete surveys concerning how you would use this experimental information to do your job, thus helping us develop a new severe weather warning paradigm.
 Emergency Managers play a critical role in the severe weather preparation and warning response process, and your input is valuable.

+Sincerely,

-Sincerely, Kodi L. Berry, Ph.D, FACETs Program Lead, NOAA National Severe Storms Laboratory
+Kodi L. Berry, Ph.D,

+FACETs Program Lead, NOAA National Severe Storms Laboratory